RCC Bylaws - revised May 2023

 The purpose of the RCC Saddle Club is to promote horsemanship, provide equine activities for its members, promote community interest in equestrian activities and promote community knowledge and awareness of equine value.

-Membership in the RCC Saddle Club shall be granted to persons 18 years of age and over accompanied by one year’s dues, and a signed liability waiver.
-The Board of Directors may for sufficient cause decline acceptance of any membership.
+Membership in the RCC Saddle Club shall be granted to persons 18 years of age and over accompanied by one year’s dues and a signed liability waiver.

 A person under the age of 18 may become a member in the RCC Saddle Club by submitting an appropriate application accompanied by one year's dues.
 This application must grant parental permission for applicant to be a member of the RCC Saddle Club, relieve the RCC Saddle Club of any and all liabilities pertaining to applicant, and be signed by parents or legal guardian.